This post was updated on July 13, 2015.

-An estimated reduction of 1 ton of volatile organic compounds (VOCs) per year.
+An estimated reduction of one ton of volatile organic compounds (VOCs) per year.

-Proposed Rule 1188 will target the emissions VOC from the venting of vacuum truck operations.
+If your business operates a vacuum truck within the SCAQMD, you’ll want to know about Proposed Rule 1188, which will target the VOC emissions from the venting of vacuum truck operations.

 Why Create Rule 1188?